Dec 24

 Obsidian is a well-known note-taking application that provides space for a little more than note-taking.
 It uses linked notes, graph view, and many other features that make it a really good app for writing, storing, organizing, and remembering notes.

+Let's explore how to start with Obsidian and the core features in this guide.
 You can use Obsidian for multiple use cases such as journaling, project and task management, and knowledge base creation.
-With the use of plugins and themes, you can create a workflow to suit the way your mind thinks and creates notes.
+Using plugins and themes, you can create a workflow to suit how your mind thinks and makes notes.

 Obsidian is way more complex than your average note-taking application, meaning it takes a little while to get used to how this space works.
-However just think of it as a place to dump and organize your thoughts to begin with, then over time you can learn how to better organize your workspace to work with you.
+However just think of it as a place to dump and organize your thoughts to begin with, then over time you can learn how to organize your workspace better to work with you.

 Now let's dive into the key features of Obsidian and what makes this app a great linked note-taking application.